icecube/icetray-public/icetray/resources/docs/classes/i3frame.rst

 While a frame has a stream, so does each key stored in the frame.
 The individual keys' streams simply identify whether that key was directly added to the frame using `Put()`, or whether it was mixed from a preceding frame on another stream, and if so from which stream.
-Directly added keys—those whose streams match that of the containing frame—are termed 'native'.
+Directly added keys - those whose streams match that of the containing frame - are termed 'native'.

 Within any sequence of frames being processed, the following conditions should
 hold: